V1.0.14 (T8329)

 Biology

 The three species are difficult to distinguish from each other.
 As with Calloselasma rhodostoma and Deinagkistrodon acutus they were previously included among the genus Agkistrodon, and their appearance is very similar to those species.
 Clearly distinct, triangular, flat head.
-Tapering snout; H. nepa and H. walli have a wart-like protuberance on the tip of the snout.
+Tapering snout; H. nepa has a wart-like protuberance on the tip of the snout.
 Colouring and markings are very variable, with basic shades of light to dark grey or brown, sometimes with small, dark, semicircular blotches along the spine.

 During the day they often lie under leaf litter, fallen wood or stones.
 When threatened they coil their body, vibrate the tip of their tail and raise their upper body slightly.
 From this defensive position, H. hypnale in particular strikes without hesitation.